What Goes Around, Storms Around.

 “Interest you in grabbing her by the Buffalo horns, hey,” Verniere asked slyly, as he tabled his Mastercard.
 “Yessir, I could see jumping her bones, latch onto those flotation devices…”

-“Yeah well, I’m not really much for the water.”
+“Yeah well, I’m not really much for devices these days.”

-“Anyway, word’s had it in the faculty lounge that today is orals day,” Verniere pressed, rays glazing off the chest of his orange Tubes top as he set his wine glass atop a tattered Foreign Affairs Quarterly.
+“Anyway, word’s had it in the faculty lounge that today is your orals Armageddon,” Verniere pressed, rays glazing off the chest of his orange Tubes top as he set his wine glass atop a tattered Foreign Affairs Quarterly.
 “So, what’s the scoop…”

 McKyle’s tucked narrowly between a crystal/fossils bookstore gallery and a brand new Falafel Phil’s, its SRO patio positioned favorably for a spectacular mall-against-the-mountains scenario that made for marathon tabs.
 After a wintry week of storms, a day this perfect fairly vindicated the whole controversial downtown concept.
 Strolling folkies even set a melic, placidly uterine subtone to it all.

 “OK, you’ve got it.”
 Hardly becalmed in the least, I grabbed my Lucky Lager from her tray as the waitress swayed by, then licked the head out of my mustache on the down draft.
 “So Ketchum’s second floor was like a Star Chamber, all right?
 They’re grilling me on Data Analysis for must have been two hours…”

 “Really—like what,” Verniere sipped intently.

-“You know, the heavy statistics and stuff,” I vented, though guarding, filtering out the specifics and details.
+“You know, the heavy statistics and stuff,” I vented, although guardedly filtering out various specifics and details.
 “Multivariate Factor Analysis, Logistic Regression—putting me through the wringer on Correlation Coefficients, Probit Analysis—everything from Pearsonian r to Kendall’s tau.
 It was brutal, almost like academic mind control or something.
 And I’m just not that into mind control, you know?”

 “Whoa, who is anymore, right?
 But I’ll wager a sawbuck you did just fine…”